39Er/react-native-checkbox/README.md

-# react-native-component
+# react-native-checkbox

-Some Component for React Native.
+A checkbox for React Native.

-##CheckBox